singlestore-labs/wasi-data/README.md

 1. Define the DAG as a [Substrait](https://substrait.io/) plan with extensions for defining custom operators and expressions.
 2. Create our own tree datastructure that can be used to communicate a desired distributed operation from the client to host.
-3. Rather than supporting an entire logical plan, provide an API for registering Wasm powered UDFs, TVFs, and UDAs.
-Then provide an API for executing SQL queries and either collecting them or streaming the result into a temporary table for followup computation.
+3. Rather than supporting an entire logical plan, provide an API for registering Wasm powered user-defined functions (UDF), table-valued functions (TVF), and user-defined aggregates (UDA).
+Then provide an API for executing SQL queries and either collecting them or streaming the result into a temporary table for additional computation.

 Second, we need a way to make lambdas a first class concept in Wasm.
 This means passing a function reference to the host in a way that allows the host to serialize and send that function (with all it's required state and dependencies) to another machine (or thread, or process) for execution.
 This allows a single Wasm module to define everything it needs for a complete distributed operation.
 We are evaluating the idea of embedding each lambda function into the Wasm file as a separate module to achieve this goal.